 Yes, as long as you graduated after 2002 and later and meet all other CPG requirements.
 Students must have ZERO college credits (other than the detailed Cincinnati State transfer option) between high school graduation and beginning at UC and must be Pell-eligible during the academic year that they choose to enroll at UC.

 No. As long as your enrollment at UC begins within the required timeframe (see above criteria), then you would still be Pride Grant-eligible.

 No. Pell-eligibility is a requirement of the Pride Grant.
 Students who have any outstanding FAFSA application requirements (including verification) should complete them in a timely manner so as to understand their Pride Grant and other aid eligibility.

 Students will need to complete a Free Application for Federal Student Aid (FAFSA) and be admitted as a degree-seeking student to the University of Cincinnati.
-Interested students should contact Admissions (513-556-1100; firstname.lastname@example.org) or One Stop (513-556-1000; email@example.com) to learn about next steps
+Interested students should contact Admissions (513-556-1100; firstname.lastname@example.org) or Enrollment Services (513-556-1000; email@example.com) to learn about next steps

 CPG-eligible students will see an “Estimated Cincinnati Pride Grant” amount on their financial aid award offers.

 The CPG is designed to cover the tuition costs that your other UC-awarded funding cannot cover.
 Students would only be able to still receive the Pride Grant along with Tuition Remission if a portion of their tuition charges have not been accounted for.
 However, most CPG-eligible students that receive Tuition Remission or other tuition-based awards have Pell or other grants that would cancel out any possible CPG being awarded.